 COVID-19 cases are soaring across the globe.
 The pandemic rightly takes up much of our attention.
 Yet, it’s important to remember that other infectious diseases continue to have huge global impacts.
 In this “Infectious Disease Spotlight” series, we cover 3 of the most globally impactful infectious diseases.
 Just as they are essential in our efforts to stop the spread of COVID-19, new diagnostics will help pave the way to controlling these diseases.

-Check out our other posts on HIV/AIDS, tuberculosis, Candida auris, and Neisseria gonorrhoeae.
+Check out our other posts on HIV/AIDS, tuberculosis, Candida auris, Neisseria gonorrhoeae, Candida auris, and Clostridioides difficile.

 Influenza (the flu)